jbannick/hellokata-java/src/jar/hellojarsimplest/README.md

 This is a simple app contained in a JAR file.

+The MANIFEST.MF file contained in the JAR file is generated automatically by the jar command during the build process.

 To build and run this app:

 - You must have Java installed